trance-project/trance/README.md

 ### Example

-For now, NRC queries are described directly in Scala.
+NRC queries can currently be described directly in Scala.
+Examples of how to do this can be found in  are described directly in Scala.
 There are several examples of how to do this in `compilers/src/main/scala/framework/examples/`.
 Here we describe how to generate and execute code for an example from the TPC-H benchmark.